 Step 2: Take Action by submitting the checklist and receiving a certification level.
 Detailed instructions are on the checklist.

 Step 3: Earn Recognition for taking action to make more sustainable choices in your lab.
 The Green Labs at Emory Team will review your checklist and award your lab with a certification level.
 You will receive recognition and visible lab signage and graphics.

-Step 4: Apply for funding to implement the actions on your checklist and new innovations by submitting a Green Lab Incentives Fund Application.
+Step 4: Apply for funding to implement the actions on your checklist and new innovations by submitting a Green Labs Incentives Fund Application.
 The 2019-2020 Incentives Fund will be open for applications in April 2019 and will be open through September.